Acupuncture in Fertility and Sterility

 - Youran D et al, Fertil Steril 2008 Vol 90 Suppl 1, pg S240

-Acupuncture at Embryo Transfer has no effect on Pregnancy Rates (but other + effects on stress, etc)
+Acupuncture at Embryo Transfer has no effect on Pregnancy Rates (but does have other positive effects on stress, etc)

 - Domar A etal, Fertil Steril 2006 Vol 86 Suppl 2, pg S379